-Swedish Meatballs are hearty and savory, making them a fantastic family dinner or potluck dish.
-They are seasoned with warm spices and caramelized onions, and are coated in gravy.
-Pairs well with mashed potatoes or egg noodles.
+Swedish Meatballs are a savory and hearty comfort food meal.
+Seasoned with warm spices and caramelized onions, and coated in gravy, they pair perfectly with mashed potatoes or egg noodles.

-Swedish meatballs are one of my favorite comfort food recipes.
-Anything with gravy automatically ranks high on my list!
-My Swedish meatball recipe is easy enough to make for a weeknight dinner, and it can be doubled or tripled easily for a crowd.
-You can pair them with mashed potatoes (my personal favorite) or egg noodles for a complete meal.
+This swedish meatball recipe is easy enough to make for a weeknight dinner, and it can be doubled or tripled easily for a crowd.
+Pair them with mashed potatoes or egg noodles for a complete meal.

-The traditional Swedish meatball uses half ground beef and half ground pork, but for simplicity's sake I like to use all ground beef.
+Traditional Swedish meatballs use half ground beef and half ground pork, but for simplicity's sake I like to use all ground beef.
 The recipe will work either way with great results.

 - 1 tablespoon butter